A Murder on the Rappahannock River

 Like his father and brothers, Stevens was a crabber and oysterman—had been since quitting school after the ninth grade.
 He worked a 32-foot wooden boat named for his wife, the Miss Sandra.
 People knew him as a typical waterman: simple, liked his Old Milwaukee.
 “What you saw is what you got,” says Lawrence Taft, owner of the R&K.

-Some people said a Satanic cult.
+Some people said it was a Satanic cult.
 Others guessed it was a summer vacationer who’d already left town.

 Stevens wasn’t a friend of the Hardings’ per se, but he lived nearby and had been to their home.
 Harding told Riley that the waterman was around during the search parties as well as after Mary’s funeral, and seemed shaky after the service.
 According to a police report, Harding described him to Riley as a loner and a drinker who talked a lot about women.